Lind-Bohanon, Minneapolis: Parks and Recreation

 Centered in Lind-Bohanon is Bohanon Park.

 The North Mississippi Regional Park is a Minneapolis Park and Recreation Park.
 It lies along the western bank of the Mississippi River connecting Lind-Bohanon to the trails and paths of the Grand Rounds Scenic Byway and Anoka County parks and trails.
 The NMRP is home to the Carl Kroening Interpretive Center where naturalists give tours about the history and current state of the Mississippi River.

 Humboldt Greenway

 The Humboldt Greenway is a neighborhood revitalization program on Lind-Bohanon's western border.
-More than 200 World War II houses and local businesses were razed and replaced with newer single family homes, multifamily townhomes, Shingle Creek Commons apartments for seniors and Kingsley Commons apartments for persons with MS.
+More than 200 World War II houses and local businesses were razed and replaced with newer single family homes, multifamily townhomes, Shingle Creek Commons apartments for seniors and Kingsley Commons apartments for the MS-afflicted.